kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 This annotation is used to record the original (expected) creation timestamp for a Job, when that Job is part of a CronJob.
 The control plane sets the value to that timestamp in RFC3339 format.
+The timezone for that timestamp is either the explicit timezone in the cronjob or the controller-manager's local time.

 ### kubectl.kubernetes.io/default-container